c-blake/nio/FAQ.md

 some very long running program loaded up in a costly way just once.
 Imposing such restrictions to acquire performance seems quite unnatural.
 As explained in the readme these costs can be factors of 100s..1000s.
-Such ratios may well be the diference between "fitting" on one fast server vs needing a big cluster.
+Such ratios may well be the difference between "fitting" on one fast server vs needing a big cluster.

 ### 8 - Why not a relational database like SQLite/MySql/etc.?